This article covers how Teachable calculates, collects and remits Value Added Tax (VAT) in the European Union (EU) and United Kingdom (UK).

-By default, Teachable will also collect and remit VAT to the EU for any transaction that occurs through Teachable’s native payment gateways (the Monthly Payment Gateway or Teachable Payments).
+By default, Teachable will also collect and remit tax to the EU/UK for any transaction that occurs through Teachable’s native payment gateways (the Monthly Payment Gateway or Teachable Payments).

 Student VAT IDs

 If a student intends to purchase the course as a business entity and has a valid VAT ID, they may enter their VAT ID on the checkout page.
 This will ensure that the transaction is processed as a sale to a business entity.
-If a student is located in the EU and they do not enter a valid VAT ID, the transaction will be processed as a sale to a consumer and VAT will be charged.
+If a student is located in the EU or UK and they do not enter a valid VAT ID, the transaction will be processed as a sale to a consumer and VAT will be charged.